jmussman/okta-pyrates-multibrand/README.md

 When the user lands on the login page, the URL for the authorization server is present along with all the querystring values.
 Of course the domain for the authorization server must be the same for all the applications, so it should be generic.
 In this example, the authorization server is at the custom domain https://pid.pyrates.live.

+Note: there is an alternative here, use the application clientID which is in each request instead of an extra querystring attribute.
+While it eliminates the extra attribute it is not as clear to follow because the clientId is not as identifiable in the code, and there must be multiple applications for each brand (this example is a single application that invokes different brands).

 If you look at src/assets/script/main.js two additional menu items have been added under "Sign On":
 "Black Dogg" and "Green Dragon".